rmattila/MDP-Explore/README.md

 number of actions and the state labels.
 A variant of the standard machine replacement problem is provided as an example in the file.

-To run MDP-Explore, type `pythow main.py`.
+To run MDP-Explore, type `pythonw main.py`.

 The states will be plotted along with the transitions.
 If *Show probabilities* is enabled, then the transition probabilities will be added as labels to the